 Once you have created a workspace you can navigate to the workspace settings.

-Both these integrations will allow you to import pretty much all your data across.
+These integrations will allow you to import pretty much all your data across.
 And you can simply run the sync again a few days/weeks later to update the data in Nestr.

 If you know how to use an API, Nestr has a full-fledged API that will allow you to import and sync all your data.